 Both monthly and yearly interest payouts serve different financial goals:

-• Yearly (Cumulative) Payouts: Interest is compounded and paid at maturity, offering slightly higher returns due to compounding effects.
+Yearly (Cumulative) Payouts: Interest is compounded and paid at maturity, resulting in a higher maturity value due to compounding.

 The choice depends on cash flow needs and long-term planning.
 Comparing using a fixed deposit calculator can help decide which one suits the requirement better.